-Several National Register-listed contributing properties have been demolished in the Reserve since its creation, including the 1850s Kineth House and Barn overlooking Penn Cove near Snakelum Point.
+Several National Register-listed contributing properties have been demolished in the Reserve since its creation, beginning with the 1850s Kineth House and Barn overlooking Penn Cove near Snakelum Point.
 Some of these properties were deemed significant in the 1930s and were recorded as part of the Historic American Building Survey documentation projects during the Great Depression.
-Now, applications for demolition of structures listed on the National Register of Historic Places must be reviewed by the Historical Review Committee.
-Adaptive use options, or relocation is encouraged over demolition.
-The county now enforces additional penalties when the demolition of structures listed on the National Register of Historic Places occurs without a proper permit from the County (Ordinance No. C-84-05 PLG-017-04, adopted July 2005).
+The lack of an adequate demolition ordinance in the county will result in additional losses of historic properties.